skyylark/notify_challenge/README.md

 ## Usage <a name = "usage"></a>

-Send notification to backend system. displays error is missing or invalid fields
+Send notification to backend system. displays error if missing or invalid fields.
 Will display "Notification sent successfully" and clear all fields.